igfarm/roFrame/README.md

     source venv/bin/activate
     pip install -r requirements.txt

-Make a copy of the configuration and edit as need:
+Make a copy of the configuration and modify as need:

     cp .env.example .env
     nano .env

-Start the discovery program, and go to Roon extensions to approve it.
+Start the discovery program, and go to Roon extensions to approve it:

     python discovery.py